 Please note that becoming an Innovacorp incubation client through the Start-Up Visa Program does not guarantee that you will obtain financing through Innovacorp’s venture capital fund.

-Contact Innovacorp at firstname.lastname@example.org.
-The Innovacorp team will ask some initial questions and then invite eligible applicants to submit further information.
+Please complete our Start-Up Visa Program Expression of Interest form.
+The Innovacorp team will review the initial questions and then invite eligible applicants to submit further information.

 Questions about Innovacorp and its business incubation program can be directed to firstname.lastname@example.org.